Chris Evans playing Gene Kelly is part of an intriguing, and somewhat troubling, Hollywood trend.

 The “Movie Star” Today

 Hollywood’s reliance on IP also adversely affects actors and our perception of what makes a movie star.
 Evans is undeniably talented and popular.
-His promotional appearances and social media presence paint the picture of a charming, engaging personality who isn’t afraid to be publicly vulnerable (he has spoken openly about his struggles with anxiety).
-His filmography doesn’t reflect that, nor does it showcase the range and depth that we’ve come to expect from A-list stars.
+His promotional appearances and social media presence paint the picture of a charming, engaging personality who isn’t afraid to be publicly vulnerable (like with his struggles with anxiety).
+His filmography doesn’t reflect that, nor does it showcase the range and depth expected of A-list stars.

 It’s a widespread industry issue.
 Holland’s non-MCU films have been either safe action-adventure projects, like the upcoming Uncharted, or overly serious dramas that fail to leverage his unique ebullience, like The Devil All the Time.
 Dwayne Johnson is his own franchise, playing the musclebound action hero in a dirty white t-shirt with such frequency it has become a meme.